KahazaTester/MFA-Universal-Notebook/README.md

 # MFA-Universal-Notebook
 Huge thanks to PixPrucer and HAI-D for making the original notebook and script, I just updated it to the latest MFA version and added a menu to choose any compatible language!

-Remember to cut up your samples in smaller bits before uploading them, MFA hates long samples!
+Remember to cut up your samples in smaller bits before uploading them OR use the inbuilt slicer, MFA hates long samples!

 Please refer to this:
 https://github.com/openai/whisper